 If you have waves or curls, you should use a curly hair diffuser when you blow-dry your hair.
 A diffuser is a hairdryer attachment that diffuses the air.

 Thanks to this, curls are not transformed to frizz or blown straight when they are dried.
-If you wish to keep your curls tight, having your curly hair dryer set on low is best as you scrunch your hair between your fingers as you oscillate the dryer.
+If you wish to keep your curls tight, having your hair dryer set on low heat and airflow is best.
+Gently cup sections of hair into the diffuser bowl and hold it still to dry, minimizing touching to prevent frizz.

 If you wish to give your waves and curls body after drying your hair, you can add pomade or mousse to them.
-Kinky hair is the most difficult to maintain, but you can use specialized creams and shampoos to tame your hair better.
+Type 4 coily or kinky hair is naturally prone to dryness, requiring specialized moisturizing creams and gentle cleansers to maintain hydration and definition.

 Precautions for Those with Curls

 You should never brush or comb your curls when they are dry.
 If you were to do this, your curls will become frizzy or come undone.
-If you need to freshen your curls up, adding hairspray or mousse to some flatter sections may work for you.
+If you need to freshen your curls up, dampening the flatter sections with water and gently scrunching in a little mousse can help reactivate the pattern.

-For on-the-go maintenance, you can wet your hair and use your fingers to twist your curls into ringlets until your hair is damp.
+For on-the-go maintenance, you can lightly mist your hair until it is damp and use your fingers to twist your curls into ringlets.

 What is the Curly Girl Method?

-Lorraine Massey is the inventor of the Curly Girl Method for curly hair care.
+Lorraine Massey is the founder of the Curly Girl Method, a regimen that popularized practices long utilized by the Black natural hair community for curly hair care.
 This works on not only curls but waves and coils as well.
 One important stipulation for this method is that your hair should be natural, as in not chemically relaxed.
-This hair care regimen encourages co-washing, meaning you use a conditioner that gently cleanses the hair instead of a shampoo.
+This hair care regimen encourages co-washing, meaning you use a cleansing conditioner to gently wash the hair.

 These are all tips that help care for and maintain both wavy and curly hair types.